josephspurrier/polarbearblog/README.md

 To login, you'll need:

-- the username from the .env file for variable `SS_USERNAME` - the default is: `admin`
+- the username from the .env file for variable `PBB_USERNAME` - the default is: `admin`
-- the password from the .env file for which the `SS_PASSWORD_HASH` was derived
+- the password from the .env file for which the `PBB_PASSWORD_HASH` was derived

 Once you are logged in, you should see a new menu option call `Dashboard`.
 From this screen, you'll be able to make changes to the site as we as the home page.
 To add new posts, click on `Posts` and add the posts or pages from there.